Taking care of your mental wellbeing during Mental Health Awareness Week

 Although it can be difficult at times, please do remember that you are not alone.
 This is an extremely difficult time, so if you are struggling, speak to your supervisor or line manager about your concerns.
 There are also several external organisations who you can contact or who have resources you may find useful such as:

-• The NHS recently updated their staff bereavement support for staff during COVID-19 which you can read here.
+- The NHS have updated their staff bereavement support for staff during COVID-19 which you can read here.